 Are Grits Healthy?
 Here's What a Dietitian Says

-Grits are a popular Southern dish made from ground corn that can be enjoyed sweet or savory and simple or complex.
-You can eat them at breakfast, as a side dish at dinner or as a main course, such as shrimp and grits.
-Grits are easy to make and have some surprising nutrition benefits.
-Keep reading to learn more about grits, including the different types of grits, how they stack up compared to oatmeal and if can eat them if you have diabetes.
+Grits are a popular Southern dish made from ground corn.
+It can be enjoyed either as a sweet or savory dish, as a simple or complex dish—you can eat them for breakfast, as a side dish for dinner or as a main course, such as shrimp and grits.
+Grits are easy to make and have some impressive nutritional benefits, too.
+Keep reading to learn more about grits, including the different types of grits, how they stack up compared to oatmeal and if you can eat them if you have diabetes.

 What Are Grits?

-Grits are made from dried, ground dent corn, which has a higher starch content than other corn varieties.
+Grits are made from dried, ground dent corn, with a higher starch content than other corn varieties.
 The ground corn is boiled with milk, water or broth to reach a creamy, porridge-like consistency.

-The simplest way to enjoy grits is typically with butter and milk.
-However, they can also be served with cheeses, spices, sauces, vegetables, meat and seafood.
+The simplest way to enjoy grits is with butter and milk.
+However, you can serve grits with cheeses, spices, sauces, vegetables, meat and seafood.

 Similar to oatmeal, there are different varieties of grits.
-To better understand them, it helps to first break down the anatomy of a grain.
-A whole grain kernel is made up of the hull (the tough, outer layer), bran (the next fiber-filled layer, which is high in B vitamins), endosperm (the starchy carbohydrate middle layer) and germ (the nutrient-packed core).
+To better understand them, it helps first to break down the anatomy of a grain.
+A whole grain kernel is made up of:

 The varieties of grits include: